350+ Resume Keywords & How to Use Them

 It is not advisable to bold skills or qualifications to draw attention to them, as this can compromise the visual consistency and readability of your resume.

-There are alternative ways to emphasize skill-related keywords in your resume, such as reducing the amount of surrounding content and incorporating more white space.
+Alternative ways to emphasize skill-related keywords in your resume include reducing the amount of surrounding content and incorporating more white space.

-See our guide, what does a professional resume look, for tips on formatting your resume in a visually appealing way.
+See our guide, what does a good resume look like, for tips on formatting your resume in a visually appealing way.

 Does your location impact which resume keywords and phrases you should use?